Budget-proposal aggregation: The median rule

 But the median rule may be considered unfair, as it ignores the minority opinion.
 For example, suppose the two issues are "investment in the north" vs. "investment in the south".
 49% of the population live in the north and therefore their ideal distribution is (100%,0%), while 51% of the population live in the south and therefore their ideal distribution is (0%,100%), The median rule selects the distribution (0%,100%), which is unfair for the citizens living in the north.

 This fairness notion is captured by proportionality (PROP), which means that, if all agents are single-minded (want either 0% or 100%), then the allocation equals the fraction of agents who want 100%.
 The average rule is PROP but not strategyproof; the median rule is strategyproof but not PROP.

 Median with phantoms

 The median rule can be generalized by adding fixed votes, that do not depend on the citizen votes.
 These fixed votes are called "phantoms".
-Forr every set of phantoms, the rule that chooses the median of the set of real votes + phantoms is strategyproof; see median voting rule for examples and characterization.
+For every set of phantoms, the rule that chooses the median of the set of real votes + phantoms is strategyproof; see median voting rule for examples and characterization.

 The Uniform Phantom median rule (UPM) is a special case of the median rule, with n-1 phantoms at 1/n, ..., (n-1)/n.
 This rule is strategyproof (like all phantom-median rules), but in addition, it is also proportional.
 It has several characerizations: